Table of Contents

 3 – Write or record a quick story about one thing that inspired you to become a health, wellness, or lifestyle expert.

 4 – Is someone currently inspiring you?
 Share what you love about them and how they’re helping you.
-Even announce what your inspiration has lead to (or is leading you to) do.
+Even announce what your inspiration has led to (or is leading you to) do.
 Don’t forget to link to their site and tag them in your social media shares of your blog post (if applicable).

 6 – Share a recent story about your lifestyle.
 For example, what did you do over the weekend?
-Show how that aligns with your practice and why you do or don’t recommend it for your audience.
+Show how that aligns with your health practice and why you do or don’t recommend it for your audience.

 8 – What are some of your guilty pleasures?
 (I love Skor blizzards) #Oops #DidISayThatOutLoud